 Connie Hamzy is one of the most well-known and infamous groupies from the rock ‘n’ roll era.
 The notorious southern girl from Arkansas has listed her exploits in her elusive biography.

-But the chunk of her stories come from a number of interviews.
+But the chunk of her stories comes from a number of interviews.
 And frankly, it comes as no surprise to learn that Connie’s conquests go much further beyond what we imagined.

 The list of names and stars she has associated with proves why she is sometimes called the ‘Queen’ of groupies.
 Although some would argue in favor of other well-known groupies of her age, Connie Hamzy certainly stands out from the pack.
 Needless to say, Connie has been around.

-As a groupie, she had access to the behind the scenes of countless rockstars of her day.
+Being a groupie, she had access to behind the scenes of countless rockstars of her day.
 So much so that her escapades did not confine itself to one singer or one group.
-She was known for associating with numerous stars and bands over decades of travelling.
+She was known for associating with numerous stars and bands over decades of traveling.
 By her own admission, Connie Hamzy had intimate relations with dozens of stars.

 A legend in her own right, Connie Hamzy has

 traversed a route not known by many.
 And it all started when she was still pretty

 Connie Hamzy was born on the 9th of January, 1951 in Little Rock, the cultural and economic capital of the southern state of Arkansas.
 Rock music culture was booming at the time, and she was born in a little town that was at the heart of this new culture.